buildkite/trigger-pipeline-commands/README.md

 The following workflow listens to your PR comments (either created, or edited) and then creates a new Buildkite build based on the command chosen.

-Note: `buildkite-pipeline` is optional, however if you intend to use the `/bk pipeline` slash command, it is required.
+Note: `buildkite_pipeline` is optional, however if you intend to use the `/bk pipeline` slash command, it is required.

 ```yaml
 name: Buildkite Pull Request Commands